 Entry Format: Grant Activity (1-7), the campus (if applicable), program or activity for which the item is being purchased, the number of units to be purchased and the unit cost of the item (if more than one unit is to be purchased), a description of and justification for the item, prioritized CLNA goal as relevant, and the total cost.
+All equipment listed in Schedule C should be marked with the activity title Instructional Equipment.

 I. Activity II.
 Description III.
-Amount Instructional South Campus - RN Nursing - (1) Sim Baby with \$ 8,000 Equipment compressors, peripheral kits, and extended warranty - allows for instruction and competency-based testing in a realistic practice setting for students in the Maternal /Child course.
+Amount Instructional South Campus - RN Nursing - (1) Sim Baby with compressors, \$ 8,000 Equipment peripheral kits, and extended warranty - allows for instruction and competency-based testing in a realistic practice setting for students in the Maternal /Child course.
 Instructional West Campus - Electronics - (2 @ \$11,345) Ellipsometer - \$22,690 Equipment recommended by industry partners to provide students experience with small scale nanoelectronic measurement.